-3. On top of the tax reduction for interest relief on your mortgage, this also is bad news if you are a 40% tax payer
+3. On top of the this, the tax reduction for interest relief on your mortgage, this also is bad news if you are a 40% tax payer.

 MAKING TAX DIGITAL (MTD)

-From April next year all VAT registered businesses will be required to send VAT returns VIA book keeping software i.e. SAGE.
-South Shore Accountants can provide the software at a cheaper rate (as an agent for SAGE).
-MTD compliance is coming so please seek advice from us.
+From April 2021 all VAT registered businesses will be required to send VAT returns VIA book keeping software i.e. QuickBooks.
+South Shore Accountants can provide the software at a cheaper rate (as an agent for QuickBooks).

 DIECTOR'S TAX RETURNS

 The revenue request a tax return if you are a Director.
 However, if you are only paid by PAYE (wages through the Company) the revenue may say you no longer need to complete a return.
 The important issue is to register in the first instance and let HMRC decide later.
 Do not assume you do not need to complete a return!

 If you are self employed and claim benefits then please read on....
 HMRC have incorporated MIF (minimum income floor) - essentially, you will need to declare your income and expenditure online monthly and prove to the job centre each month that you are actually running a 'true' business by way of sales invoices and expense receipts etc.